ConsortiumGARR/idem-tutorials/idem-fedops/miscellaneous/HOWTO Install and Configure OpenLDAP for federated access-CentOS.md

    * Verify with: `sudo ldapsearch -x -b dc=example,dc=org`

 6. Create the `idpuser` needed to perform "Bind and Search" operations:
+   > Pay great attention on LDIFs that will change part of the distinguished name (dn).
+   > The `dn` must be globally unique, because it is used to refer to an entry unambiguously.
+   > The DN will be always lowercase
+   >
+   > On the following example, the first part of the DN, `cn=idpuser`,
+   > must match with the `cn: idpuser` provided by the LDIF.
+   >
+   > In a few words: `cn=idpuser` must match with `cn: idpuser`

    * Generate password: `slappasswd`

    * `sudo vim /etc/openldap/scratch/add_idpuser.ldif`